asfm2003/ImageCaptioning/README.md

 # ImageCaptioning
-Used Transfer Learning on Xception for image captioning of Flickr dataset.
+Fine tuned Xception for image captioning of Flickr dataset.